 Start with a Pivot Table

-As can be seen in the linked example Sheet, we are starting with a table, (also shown in the image below) for our raw data and we will be creating the Pivot Table on a new sheet called Pivot Table 1 which is shown at the end of this article in the embedded view of the Sheet.
+We are starting with a table, (shown in the image below) for our raw data and we will be creating the Pivot Table on a new sheet called Pivot Table 1 which is shown at the end of this article in the embedded view of the Sheet.

 If you need a primer on Pivot Tables, this video will walk you through them.